dev-academy-programme/plug-resources/segments/challenges/free-money-overview.md

     print(response)
 ```

 _This_ is really amazing.
 All of that complicated code from before doing the hashing and proofing and packaging; condensed down into a tight little function.
+The `broadcast_transform()` method does it all for us!

-Use this as a template to
+ Use this as a template to re-write the `transaction.py` file too.
+It will mostly be the same as in this example.

 ---

+##### What next?

+- Read the documentation for the `api_client` and familiarize yourself with the methods in there.